 Before Troubleshooting: Isolate the Problem

-Before troubleshooting, you must first identify what is causing the problem.
-Determining the source of the issue can save you a lot of time that would otherwise be spent troubleshooting areas that aren’t relevant.
+Before troubleshooting, you must first identify what is causing the problem – more specifically, if it’s related to the USB drive or something else.
+Determining the source of the issue shaves off a lot of time that could otherwise be spent troubleshooting areas that aren’t relevant.

-How to Fix USB Flash Drive That Is Not Recognized
+How to Fix a USB Flash Drive That Is Not Recognized

 Method 1: Connect Directly to the Motherboard